 For the purpose of the study, which analysed Barclays Business customers in the sector, the health ventures referred to include fitness and bodybuilding clubs and facilities.The 37 per cent increase of businesses in the sector took place between 2012 and the end of 2015, while the New Year could bring about a business spike as people look to shed pounds after an indulgent Christmas season.
 Female entrepreneurs have played a pivotal role in the industry?s growth, as the amount of women with ownership in the space has grown by 28 per cent over the three-year period.
 The results suggest that the fitness industry is a great place for women to flourish ?
 52 per cent of sole SME owners in the sector are women compared to the overall UK average of 38 per cent.
 Interestingly, older entrepreneurs are supporting the surge in sporting SMEs too, as the study found that the number of over 65s starting health and fitness clubs has grown by 25 per cent.
 That?s equivalent to five per cent of clubs overall.

 - 5 reasons to transform your commute and cycle to work

 - Why female small business owners can look and feel great ? despite naysayers

 - How Brits, businesses and Boris Johnson embraced National Fitness Day

-“In a time of deep pressures on the NHS and local services, it?s more important than ever that all communities have the opportunity and access to get active ? entrepreneurs who succeed in providing the answer will find their services in high demand. ?Our members consistently tell us that providing physical activity services is an extremely rewarding business so it is very encouraging to see the sector continue to grow.?
+?These findings show once again that wellness is quickly becoming one of the key drivers of the UK economy, with physical activity at its heart. ?In a time of deep pressures on the NHS and local services, it?s more important than ever that all communities have the opportunity and access to get active ? entrepreneurs who succeed in providing the answer will find their services in high demand. ?Our members consistently tell us that providing physical activity services is an extremely rewarding business so it is very encouraging to see the sector continue to grow.?
 By Zen Terrelonge Image: Shutterstock

 Share this story